hannu-shaik/SPAM-SMS-DETECTION/README.md

 # SPAM-SMS-DETECTION

+This project focuses on the detection of spam messages in SMS communication.
+The aim is to develop a machine learning model capable of accurately distinguishing between legitimate (ham) and spam messages.

 Interpretation of Metrics
 Naive Bayes (NB)
 Achieves high precision for both ham (97.90%) and spam (92.80%), demonstrating accurate classification.
 Balanced recall and F-score (92.90%, 97.90%, and 95.30%) indicate effective identification of instances in both classes.